Curtis Conway: Professional career

 He had over 1,000 yards three times in his twelve-year NFL career, in which he played for the Chicago Bears, the San Diego Chargers, the New York Jets and the San Francisco 49ers.

 During his twelve years in the NFL, Conway threw for two touchdown passes, a rarity for the wide receiver position.
 The most notable of the two came during a game against the Miami Dolphins on November 13, 1994.
 Conway lined up split off of and parallel to the holder, on a bizarre field goal formation.
-Rather than the snap being taken by Erik Kramer, Conway received it, and threw a pass which was tipped up into the air by a Dolphins' defender and caught by fellow Bears' teammate and tight end, Keith Jennings and run into the endzone for a touchdown.
-His 329 catches during his tenure with the Bears (1993-1999) place him 4th in franchise history on their all-time receptions list, and his 4,498 receiving yards rank him 6th on the Bears’ all-time yardage list.
+Rather than the snap being taken by Erik Kramer, Conway received it, and threw a pass which was tipped up into the air by a Dolphins' defender and caught by fellow Bears' teammate and tight end Keith Jennings, who ran into the endzone for a touchdown.
+His 329 catches during his tenure with the Bears (1993–1999) place him 4th in franchise history on their all-time receptions list, and his 4,498 receiving yards rank him 6th on the Bears’ all-time yardage list.
 He also was the 1st Chicago Bears receiver to record back to back 1000 yard seasons.